legop3/sipcord-bridge/README.md

 **PR's welcome**.
 No really, feel free to implement it and contribute.

-## AI Generated Setup Instructions
+## Self-host setup notes

-These instructions were written by Claude.
-They might be wrong.
-Remember — no support is provided.
+These notes cover the static-router Docker setup.
+The bridge maps inbound SIP extension digits to Discord voice channels; it does not currently expose a static Discord command for placing outbound calls to SIP phones.

 ### Prerequisites

 - A Discord bot with voice permissions.
 Create one at https://discord.com/developers/applications, enable the **Message Content** intent, and grab the bot token.
-- A server with a public IP (or port-forwarded UDP).
-SIP uses UDP 5060 and RTP uses UDP 10000-15000 by default.
+- A Docker host reachable from your PBX or SIP clients.
+SIP uses port 5060 and RTP uses UDP 10000-15000 by default.
 - Docker (recommended) or Rust nightly toolchain if building from source.

 ### 1. Invite the bot to your server